-The default value is /.
-With this value, the script will log on to Oracle by using the operating system authentication.
+Only operating system authentication is supported.
 In Windows, the script will use the account under which the agent service runs.
-In Linux, the script will use the ORACLE\USER variable value (see later in this section).
-Both in Windows and in Linux, the account that you specify must have the SYSDBA system privilege in Oracle.
+In Linux, the script will use the ORACLE\USER variable value (see ORACLE\USER below).
+In both Windows and Linux, the account that you specify must have the SYSDBA system privilege in Oracle.
+To grant this privilege, add the user to the ORA\DBA group.